Ebiroll/esp32_sigrok/README.md

 For digital input, an Open bench logic sniffer is emulated. (ols) A Rigol DS scope (rigol-ds) is emulated in order to allow sampling of analouge input.
-Use pulseview to get the
+Use pulseview to get the graphical input.

 # Quickstart
 The different options as described below are defined in the file app-config.h